 In 2009, a journal was published in which scientists identified the first genetic mutation that relates to sleep duration in any species.
 According to the research, a mother and daughter both had a mutation that causes them to have less amount of sleep.
 Although this mutation has only been found in two people, the power of the research arises from the fact that the shortened sleep effect was replicated in experiments using mice and fruit flies.

 7. Fuller Eyelashes

 Have you ever wished you could get those longer fuller lashes which companies are always claiming they can give you?
-Well, some people born with the mutation known as distichiasis may have more eyelashes than you can imagine.
-This trait causes two full rows of eyelashes to grow on each eyelid. for example Elizabeth Taylor, was always known for her stunning eyes, was famous for having this mutation.
+Well, some people born with a mutation known as distichiasis may have more eyelashes than you can imagine.
+This trait causes two full rows of eyelashes to grow on each eyelid.
+For example, Elizabeth Taylor was always known for her stunning eyes, was famous for having this mutation.

-Certain genes in the human body is able to unleash titanic strength without having to endure a stressed up workout routine.
+Certain genes in the human body are able to unleash titanic strength without having to endure a stressed up workout routine.
 The proteins known as myostatin and activin A are normally secreted by cells to suppress excessive growth.
-They basically help in regulating number of your muscle cells and the cells size by putting a limit on your overall strength.
-People with genetic condition which prevents them from producing these proteins are naturally are able to grow their muscles extra large, which results in super strength without steroids.
+They basically help in regulating a number of your muscle cells and the size of the cells by putting a limit on your overall strength.
+People with a genetic condition that prevents them from producing these proteins are naturally are able to grow their muscles extra-large, which results in super strength without steroids.